Hiking Pump Peak - panoramic view tree outdoor landscape nature mountain sky autumn plant cloud background lake painting forest surrounded distance

 No

-The Pump Peak trail takes approximately 1h45 to complete.
-This timeframe accounts for the 6.4 km distance and 635 m elevation gain, though individual times may vary based on fitness level and pace.
+The Pump Peak trail takes approximately 2 to 2.5 hours to complete round trip.
+This timeframe accounts for the 6.4 km distance and 635 m elevation gain.
+Individual times may vary based on fitness level, pace, and time spent enjoying the summit views.

-Pump Peak is rated as a Moderate difficulty hike.
-With 635 m of elevation gain over 6.4 km, it is suitable for hikers with some experience and reasonable fitness levels.
+Pump Peak is rated as Moderate difficulty.
+With 635 m of elevation gain over 6.4 km, consistent uphill effort, and several steeper sections, it is suitable for hikers with some experience and reasonable fitness levels.
+Newer hikers may find it challenging but achievable.

 Didn't find your answer?